carlos-lehmann/wavtomp3/README.md

 #### 3d.
 Reuse Metadata (Yes/No)

-you'll be asked if you want to reuse the metadata.
+If there's more than 1 files in the folder, You'll be asked if you want to reuse the metadata for each track.
 If any of the above Metadata changes, please press No and go through the same process again.

 <img src="https://github.com/carlos-lehmann/wavtomp3/blob/main/readme-content/Reuse-Metadata.gif?raw=true" alt="Reuse Metadata" />